OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Meals: B, L, D, S

-Day 7: Riuwaka Resurgence, Nelson & Lake Rotoiti Walk
+Day 7: Lake Rotoiti Walk, St Arnaud

-In the afternoon, we head to St Arnaud where we explore beautiful Lake Rotoiti from different perspectives, both from the water and the shore, with plenty of picturesque views throughout.
-A water taxi takes us across Lake Rotoiti, and we return via a scenic bush track.
-Dense beech forest towers over a carpet of vivid green mosses and ferns for much of the walk back to Kerr Bay/St Arnaud (~ 2.5h / 7km).
-Bring your togs – there are great swimming spots!
-We stay the night in St Arnaud.
+After lunch we discover the lake from different perspectives, both from the water and the shore.
+A water taxi takes us across the lake, and we return on foot along a scenic bush track.
+Tall beech forest rises above vivid green mosses and ferns for much of the walk back to Kerr Bay/St Arnaud (about 2.5 – 3 hours / 7 km).
+Bring your togs if you like - there are lovely swimming spots along the way.

 Hiking time: ~ 3 hours